zamzx/go-nyancat/README.md

 ### ZAMZX WANTED NYAN CAT, SO ZAMZX FIXES

-the command line arguments for mpg -l did not work, so I subsitited -Z. Cheers ya'll.
+the command line arguments for mpg -l did not work, so I took it out.
+Add -Z if you want it to loop forever until pid death...lmk if you know the correct args for clean shutdown.
-# Go port of Nyancat CLI

 ![nyancat](http://i.imgur.com/4YSU5J6.gif)